Fl4gu1z0wsky/CEH/README.md

    **Network Intrusion Detection System Mode**: In intrusion detection mode, the program will monitor network traffic and analyze it against a rule set defined by the user.
 The program will then perform a specific action based on what has been identified.

 **Cain & Abel** - It is a password recovery tool for Microsoft Windows.
 It can recover many kinds of passwords using methods such as network packet sniffing, cracking various password hashes by using methods such as dictionary attacks, brute force and cryptanalysis attacks.

+**Kisnet** - It is a network detector, packet sniffer, and IDS for 802.11 wireless LANs.
+Kismet will work with any wireless card which supports raw monitoring mode, and can sniff 802.11a, 802.11b, 802.11g, and 802.11n traffic.

 ## :warning: ATTACKS